5 Places to See Glowworms in New Zealand – Paid & Free!

 Note: Gunn’s Camp was damaged during a 2020 landslide.

 Equipped with a torch, we followed the track a few paces until we reached a protruding rock, where we shut off the light to avoid disturbing the nighttime environment.
-There they were – dotted underneath the overhang like a parade of nightlights.
+There they were โ dotted underneath the overhang like a parade of nightlights.
 The glowworms!
-What an amazing moment to see them among nature in the tranquility of the forest.
+What a fantastic moment to see them among nature in the tranquility of the forest.

 5. Kakahi Glowworms (free)